Azure/azure-sdk/docs/java/introduction.md

 #### Service Client Creation

-{% include requirement/MUSTNOT id="java-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
-Keep visibility to a minimum by using package-private constructors that may only be called by types in the same package, and then enable instantiation of the service client through the [service client builder](#service-client-creation).
+{% include requirement/MUSTNOT id="java-service-client-constructors" %} provide any `public` or `protected` constructors in the service client.
+Keep visibility to a minimum by using package-private constructors that may only be called by types in the same package, and then enable instantiation of the service client through the use of service client builders, detailed below.

 {% include requirement/MUST id="java-service-client-fluent-builder" %} offer a fluent builder API for constructing service clients named `<service_name>ClientBuilder`, which must support building a sync service client instance and an async service client instance (where appropriate).
 It must offer `buildClient()` and `buildAsyncClient()` API to create a synchronous and asynchronous service client instance, respectively.
 Shown in the first code sample below is a generalized template, and following that is a stripped-down example builder.